Vahe20/data-structures/DeQue/DeQue.md

 # DeQue

-`DeQue` is a custom double-ended queue (deque) implementation in JavaScript using a "burger" block structure for efficient insertion and deletion from both ends.
+`DeQue` is a custom double-ended queue (deque) implementation in JavaScript using a "bucket" block structure for efficient insertion and deletion from both ends.

 ---